WatchReviewBlog

 Limited Edition Dial

-While the Aqualand isn’t technically a dive watch, it has a lot of the same features, including large, white lume hour dots that contrast sharply with the black face.
+The Aqualand is an adequate dive watch, it has large, white lume hour dots that contrast sharply with the black face.
 The hands are similarly easy to see, with a fat shape and white lume surfaces.

 Aqualand dial close up on wrist